-7. How will the route for this project be determined?
+7. How was the route for this project determined?

-AEP Texas and Sharyland have retained a consulting firm, POWER Engineers, Inc., to conduct an environmental assessment and preliminary alternative route development and analysis for the proposed 345-kV transmission line.
+AEP Texas and Sharyland retained a consulting firm, POWER Engineers, Inc., to conduct an environmental assessment and preliminary alternative route development and analysis for the proposed 345-kV transmission line.

-AEP Texas' and Sharyland's consulting firm will send notification of the project to applicable local, state, and federal agencies.
-These agencies' concerns will be addressed throughout the regulatory, construction, and operational phases of the project.
+AEP Texas' and Sharyland's consulting firm sent notification of the project to applicable local, state, and federal agencies.
+These agencies' concerns were addressed throughout the regulatory, construction, and operational phases of the project.

-AEP Texas and Sharyland will host a public meeting(s) with potentially directly affected landowners to discuss these preliminary alternative routes and obtain public input for the route development process.
+AEP Texas and Sharyland hosted public meetings in March and April of 2022 with potentially directly affected landowners to discuss the preliminary alternative routes and obtain public input for the route development process.

-Once the environmental assessment and preliminary route analysis is complete and the public input is considered, AEP Texas and Sharyland will refine the possible routes for this line to be filed with the PUCT in the CCN application.
+Once the environmental assessment and preliminary route analysis was completed and the public input was considered, AEP Texas and Sharyland refined the possible routes for this line that was filed with the PUCT in an application for a Certificate of Convenience and Necessity (CCN).

-8. When will AEP Texas and Sharyland file a CCN application to determine a route for the proposed transmission line and how will the PUCT select a route?
+8. When did AEP Texas and Sharyland file a CCN application to determine a route for the proposed transmission line and how did the PUCT select a route?

-The PUCT has ordered AEP Texas and Sharyland to file the CCN application no later than June 30, 2022.
+The PUCT ordered AEP Texas and Sharyland to file the CCN application no later than June 30, 2022.
+Accordingly, AEP Texas and Sharyland filed the CCN application on June 29, 2022.

-As part of the CCN application, AEP Texas and Sharyland will offer a set of alternative routes with some geographic diversity for the PUCT to consider.
+As part of the CCN application, AEP Texas and Sharyland offered a set of alternative routes with some geographic diversity for the PUCT to consider.

-By law, the PUCT will consider a number of factors when considering possible routes for the proposed line, including, for example, cost, environmental impacts, whether or not the proposed routes use or parallel existing compatible rights of way, property lines, or other natural features determined compatible.
-The PUCT will also take into account the proximity of the proposed routes to existing habitable structures, like homes and businesses, community values, proximity to recreational and park areas, and historical and aesthetic values.
-Ultimately, the PUCT will approve only one final route.
+By law, the PUCT considered a number of factors when evaluating possible routes for the proposed line, including, for example, cost, environmental impacts, whether or not the proposed routes use or parallel existing compatible rights of way, property lines, or other natural features determined compatible.
+The PUCT also took into account the proximity of the proposed routes to existing habitable structures, like homes and businesses, community values, proximity to recreational and park areas, and historical and aesthetic values.
+Ultimately, the PUCT approved only one final route.